 - 1 tablespoon flaxseed

-Set Valve to "sealed" and set manual or time to 8 minutes on high pressure.
+- Place the bowl on top of the trivet and put the lid on the Instant pot.
+Set Valve to "sealed" and set manual or time to 3 minutes on high pressure.

-Allow to naturally release for 5 minutes before carefully releasing any addtional steam by using a wooden spoon to turn valve to vent.
+- Once the cooking time has elapsed, allow the pressure to naturally release for 5-10 minutes before carefully releasing any additional steam by using a wooden spoon to turn valve to vent.

-Remove bowl carefully from pressure cooker and then serve with desired toppings or allow to cool and store in fridge to reheat as needed.
+- Remove the bowl carefully from the pressure cooker and then serve with desired toppings or allow to cool and store in fridge to reheat as needed.

 - You need a total of 3 cups liquid to 2 cups oats for oats to cook properly.
 If you want your oats to be really loose, use an additional ½ cup of dairy or water.

 - You can use all water or all dairy.
 In my experience all water is incredibly bland and using all dairy/non-dairy as your liquid doesn't result in oats breaking down into a creamy texture.

 - It is important to note if you are using a high-fat dairy (like coconut cream or whole milk) you MUST use only half full-fat dairy products with half water so the fat in your dairy will not separate.

 - You will also need additional water under the trivet for the Instant Pot to come to pressure.